-8. Floor Coverings
+7. Floor Coverings

 a.
-For light and medium traffic areas, vinyl or linoleum shall be at least 3/32" thick.
-For heavy traffic areas, it shall be at least 1/8" thick.
 A hard, water resistant, cleanable surface shall be required for all kitchen and bath areas.
 Carpet complying with the U.S. Department of Housing and Urban Development or Federal Housing Administration UMD, or alternatively, cork, bamboo, linoleum, or hardwood floors shall be provided in all other floor spaces.
+Hard surface and resilient flooring products shall be installed per manufacturer's requirements and include at minimum a manufacturer's limited product warranty of 25 years residential / 10 years light commercial, and an installer's 10-year warranty for scratch of surfaces and installation warranty that matches the flooring product warranty for materials and wear.

-9. Storage/Closet Space
+8. Storage and Closet Space